minpyaythein/study_notes/AWS Solution Architect Exam.md

 Tier-1 (32-gigs)

 #### Cold Hard disk drive (sc1) and Throughput Optimized Hard disk drive (st1) CANNOT be used as boot volumes while creating the instances

+#### A development team wants to ensure that all objects uploaded to an Amazon S3 bucket are encrypted?

+Configure the bucket policy to deny if the PutObject does not have an x-amz-server-side-encryption header set

+#### Amazon SQS temporary queues gives a high-throughput request-response message pattern.

+#### To run distributed and replicated workloads, partition placement groups of EC2 instances help.

+#### Use the Amazon EC2 instances private IP for the affordable replication cost.

+#### Increasing the IOPS on the EBS volume results in bigger space and thus, throughput.

+#### Amazon EFS with Provisioned Throughput mode does not increase storage size but Bursting Throughput mode does.

+#### Use Amazon CloudFront signed URLs and cookies to distribute content only to its service subscribers.

+#### Provisioned IOPS SSD EBS volumes allow to set up shared data access for EC2 instances.

+#### Snowmobile should be used for 10 petabytes unit.

+#### Snowball is for under 10 terabytes.

+#### DR strategy for monolith app

+An autoscaling group that spans across 2 AZs which min=1, max=1, desired=1
+Use EIP and EC2 user data script to attach
+Assign an EC2 Instance Role to perform API calls

+#### Create an OAI and update S3 bucket policy to let users access to S3 only through CloudFront